haastin/CSE-330-Project-2/README.md

 # CSE-330-Project-2
-Implementation of a synchronized producer and consumer problem with a bounded buffer
+Implementation of a synchronized producer and consumer with a bounded buffer